 Creating Metallier Jewellery

 It’s always nice for Luxurious Magazine to feature a success story, particularly one that it is family-owned.
 The brand seems to be going from strength to strength with exhibitions in the US, Europe and the Far-East along with working in conjunction with designers who are featured in renowned stores such as Harrods.
-The current collection from Metallier Jewellery extends to more than 2500 designs with 146 types of gemstone.
+The current collection from Metallier Jewellery extends to more than 2500 designs with 146 types of a gemstone.
 Their success has also enabled them to give back to the community supporting animal welfare and education charities.
 The Metallier jewellery story is a nice one, born out of family tradition, growing into a Jaipur based jewellery powerhouse and then giving back to the community that enabled them to achieve this.
 I wish them the very best in their future endeavours and look forward to following their foray into the global marketplace.

 By Paul Godbold